Blue-green algae

 - Before you go swimming, check zwemwater.nl.

-Difficult to combat
+Difficult to deal with

 It is difficult to combat blue-green algae.
 Many factors play a role: location, wind, soil layers, amount of nutrients in the water, flow, depth, temperature.
 We are learning more and more about blue-green algae.
 Unfortunately, there is still no solution for effectively removing all blue-green algae.

 Blue-green algae is a global problem.
 The problem is expected to get worse.
 This is because the earth is warming up and there are more nutrients in surface water, which blue-green algae thrive on.
-We are keeping a close eye on the latest methods for combating blue-green algae.
+We are keeping a close eye on the latest methods for dealing with blue-green algae.
 We are looking for a method that is not harmful to other plants and animals in the water.
 That is why we cannot just try anything.

 Algae sensor

 An algae sensor enables us to better predict and combat blue-green algae.
-The sensor continuously records the color and clarity of the water.
+The sensor continuously records the colour and clarity of the water.
 This "Ecowatch" sensor quickly shows us where algae are present in the lake and how they are moving or spreading.
 This offers several advantages:

 - We can improve the design of areas to help prevent blue-green algae.

-Sensor Paterswoldsemeer and Lauwersmeer
+Sensor lake Paterswoldsemeer and lake Lauwersmeer